-As I wanted to make the blanket specially for Amelia so I crocheted her name and sew it onto the blanket.
-Free pattern for the alphabet can be found on Moogly.
+As I wanted to make the blanket especially for Amelia so I crocheted her name and sew it onto the blanket.
+Free patterns for the alphabet can be found on Moogly.

 If you like the blanket why not just hop over to Dedris’ page to get the pattern.
 I would love to see a picture of your blanket if I inspired you to make one yourself, so please feel free to post one to my Facebook wall.